continuationlabs/good-loggly/README.md

 Loggly broadcasting for Good process monitor

+---

+**This repo is looking for a new maintainer.
+I haven't been using Loggly for quite a while now, so it's not easy for me to keep things up-to-date.
+If you want to help and take over development, please get in touch.**

+---

 [![Build Status](https://travis-ci.org/fhemberger/good-loggly.svg?branch=master)](http://travis-ci.org/fhemberger/good-loggly)![Current Version](https://img.shields.io/npm/v/good-loggly.svg)

 Version 1.x.x require `good@6.x.x`.
 For older versions of `good`, please use [v0.1.4](https://github.com/fhemberger/good-loggly/releases/tag/v0.1.4) instead.
 Special thanks to [Adam Bretz](https://github.com/arb) for migrating good-loggly to the latest version of `good`.